 Here you can find all of the Charlotte Mason Picture Study Aids I’ve made, which you can download for FREE – no strings attached!
 (If you’re looking for printable files of JUST the artworks with no additional commentary, you can find those over here.)
-I follow the Ambleside Online Picture Study schedule for the more well-known artists, but I also offer aids from some of their lesser-known contemporaries in non-western areas or who are people of color or who are women.
+I follow the Ambleside Online Charlotte Mason Picture Study schedule for the more well-known artists, but I also offer aids from some of their lesser-known contemporaries in non-western areas or who are people of color or who are women.
 For the lesser-known artists, I pick the pieces myself.
 Each picture study aid contains a brief story from the artist’s childhood, synopses of at least six of their works, as well as resources for additional learning and, in the cases of the newer ones, there are also full-size images of each piece for you to print.

-I’m making these available for free because I believe that art is important (so much so that I have a degree in art history 🙂 ).
+I’m making these available for free because I believe that art is important (so much so that I have a BA in art history 🙂 ).
 One of the things that drew me most to the Charlotte Mason philosophy of education is her emphasis on exposing children to fine art.
 I loved the idea of simply showing them works of great art and allowing them to absorb them on their own.
 There were no explanations or in-depth analyses of the pieces to complicate them.
 The children were simply meant to enjoy and take in the art.

 About this topic, Ms. Mason said: